Carmen Rubio Has an Impressive Résumé. But She Hasn’t Voiced a Vision for the City.

 The dilemma was by some measures an enviable one: Rubio was staring down $540 million in unanticipated revenues from the Portland Clean Energy Fund tax, a corporate sales tax voters approved in 2018 to fund climate infrastructure projects and jobs for low-income communities of color.
 (Rubio oversaw the fund because it was housed in the Bureau of Planning and Sustainability, which Mayor Wheeler assigned her.)

-Rubio proposed funneling all of the excess revenue into climate-adjacent projects within city bureaus that were facing budget shortfalls.
+Rubio proposed funneling all the excess revenue into climate-adjacent projects within city bureaus that were facing budget shortfalls.
 Initial pushback from nonprofit leaders, the sector that expected to receive the excess PCEF dollars, seemed to die almost as quickly as it rose.
 Onlookers credit Rubio’s preexisting relationships with nonprofit leaders as a balm only she could have applied after redirecting money they anticipated.

 “I kept thinking, there’s going to be an outcry about this.
 And there really wasn’t,” Solmer says.
 “When we don’t see things blow up, we think, that must have been easy.
 But it wasn’t easy.”

 The trio of shifts to the center—permitting consolidation, regulatory relief and PCEF cash diversion—impressed the business community.
-It was enough to neutralize them in the mayor’s race: United for Portland, the political action committee set up by the Portland Metro Chamber, will not endorse in the mayoral race, nor does it plan to spend money in support of Gonzalez.
+It was enough to neutralize them in the mayor’s race: United for Portland, the political action committee set up by the Portland Metro Chamber, will not endorse a candidate in the mayoral race, nor does it plan to spend money in support of Gonzalez.

 Three policy fights, three wins.
 But here’s the nagging question: Did any of them change the trajectory of the city?